hamoon-mousavi/hamoon-mousavi.github.io/_pages/about.md

 I am a postdoctoral fellow at the Simons Institute at Berkeley hosted by Prof. [Umesh Vazirani](https://people.eecs.berkeley.edu/~vazirani/).
 I completed my PhD in Computer Science at Columbia University advised by Prof. [Henry Yuen](https://www.henryyuen.net/).

-My research centers on quantum computing and complexity, with a focus on advancing the theory of noncommutative polynomial optimization.
-I aim to deepen our understanding of constraint satisfaction problems in both quantum and classical settings, using the perspective of quantum information, primarily leveraging the unique properties of noncommutative algebras.
+My research focuses on quantum computing and complexity, particularly in further developing the theory of noncommutative polynomial optimization.
+I study constraint satisfaction problems in both quantum and classical settings through the lens of quantum information, drawing on the unique aspects of noncommutative algebras.

 <!-- You can download my **CV** [here](/files/cv.pdf).
 You can find a Q&A with me [here](https://quantum.columbia.edu/news/quantum-qa-phd-student-hamoon-mousavi). -->